The Best and Worst Places for Retirement by Charles Pareigis (April 19, 2018)

 Keep in mind: There is a difference between “affordability” and overall “quality of life.”
 While your dollar may go farther in some places, they may be lacking in amenities and options.
 It’s all about doing your research and weighing your options based on what is going to make you happiest.

 Sometimes it just comes down to being close to family — and in that case, perhaps your decision is already made.

 But if you have the option to pack up and move, this guide can be a helpful start.
 Check out the original article here.

 And whether retirement is on the near horizon or in the distant future for your employees, it’s never too early to provide them with the best options to fit your business’s — and your employees’— needs.

-Reach out to The Drury Group today, and we’ll work with you to design a plan that resonates with your employees — no matter where they may end up someday!
+Reach out today and we’ll work with you to design a plan that resonates with your employees — no matter where they may end up someday!